Rep. Jordan Harris' Biography

 Named one of The Philadelphia Tribune Magazine's "10 People Under 40 to Watch in 2011," Representative Harris is sought after to discuss youth leadership and development at universities, churches and on other platforms across the nation.
 Harris was selected as Talk Magazine’s 101st person on their 2017 Most Influential Person list in PA.
 He is also a recipient of Odunde365’s 2017 Community Service Award for Positively Impacting Lives.
 Harris is an informed advocate for the improvement of the educational system.
 He is passionate about a myriad of issues that affect the District he serves, including equal and quality education; employment and job creation; vocational training and job readiness programs; the rights and care of senior citizens; minority inclusion; bidding reform; and prison system reform.
 In 2017, Representative Harris was named one of the 100 Most Influential People in Philadelphia by Philadelphia Magazine.

-Harris has been instrumental in the work against gun violence in Pennsylvania.
+Harris has been instrumental in the work against gun violence in Pennsylvania and Philadelphia.
 Working hand-in-hand with Gov. Wolf, the state is now approaching gun violence as a public health issue.
-The declaration will help the state drastically expand its response to the gun violence crisis.
+This declaration will help the state drastically expand its response to the gun violence crisis.
 As part of the 2018-19 budget package, the General Assembly created a $60 million block grant program for school and community safety, making Pennsylvania a national leader in this fight.
+Harris has also been instrumental in working with fellow legislators to bring funding to Gun Violence Task Force.
+This program aims to target gun traffickers and get illegal guns off the street in Philadelphia.
+In the 2019-20 budget, Harris and the Philadelphia Delegation were able to secure a $2.5 million increase in funding for the task force.

 His work was essential in creating a partnership between Cheyney University and Starbucks aimed at improving access to higher education for African Americans and promoting the school's legacy as the nation's oldest historically black college.

 Representative Harris is currently President of the Board of Directors at Lincoln Day Educational Center, the oldest continuously operating African American Day School in the country.
 Harris currently serves as a member of the Council of Trustees at his alma mater – Millersville University.
 He serves as a Member of the Board of the Hardy Williams Education Fund, the Christian Street YMCA, and the Knight Foundation.
-Harris is also the Co-Chair of the Oil and Gas Caucus.
 He is a member of the Phi Beta Sigma Fraternity, Inc. Nu Sigma Chapter and Prince Hall Free and Accepted Masons Cephas Lodge #98.